 Spend a few minutes searching our extensive database for the best current mortgage rates from dozens of lenders in your area to get a good idea of what you can expect to be charged.

+Ideally, you’ll be able to make a down payment of at least 20% to avoid paying mortgage insurance.
 But borrowers can qualify for conventional mortgages with down payments of 3% and credit scores as low as 640, according to Jim Merrill, founder of Axel Mortgage Inc. in Phoenix.

 And options are available for lender-paid or discounted mortgage insurance, including programs from Fannie Mae and Freddie Mac, the government-created lending institutions, that also will let you use a monetary gift for a down payment.
 A good mortgage broker can run you through the possibilities.

 If you’re struggling to qualify for a conventional loan, another option is a government-backed FHA loan, which requires down payments of as little as 3.5%, or a VA loan, which can require no down payment at all.